 HAGA exists to support the development of the fastest growing sector of the American farm industry – the Hispanic growers across the country.

-Hispanic Chamber of Commerce, Orange County • www.hcoc.org
+Hispanic Chamber of Commerce – Orange County • www.hcoc.com

 The Orange County Hispanic Chamber of Commerce represents the interests of and provides access to Orange County’s 30,000 Hispanic-owned businesses.
 We support the development of these businesses by providing opportunities for networking, legislative advocacy, access to capital, education and training programs.

-KHEIR is committed to providing linguistically and culturally-sensitive quality primary healthcare and human services support to the underserved and uninsured residents of Los Angeles and its neighboring communities.
+The KHEIR Center is committed to providing linguistically and culturally-sensitive quality primary healthcare and human services support to the underserved and uninsured residents of Southern California.